 Conclusion

 The launch of Gmail represents a watershed moment in the evolution of the web platform.
-It demonstrated what was possible using only the native capabilities of web browsers and it’s commercial success played no small part in steering the industry to doubling down on web standardization.
+It demonstrated what was possible using only the native capabilities of web browsers, and it’s commercial success played no small part in steering the industry to doubling down on standardization of open (non-proprietary) web technologies.

 Gmail was one of the first of a new breed of software applications that have since become the norm.
 This was perhaps the first large-scale software-as-a-service product: delivered over the network, accessible from anywhere, backed by flexible cloud storage, and available under an ad-supported "freemium" software licensing model.